 The Licence Daemon refers to a single licence file.
 The licence file contains information about the number of each type of Geneos feature that a particular client installation is allowed to use.
 It is provided by ITRS and has an expiry date, after which it will no longer be valid.

-When a Geneos process requires a licence for a particular type of functionality, it will send a licence request to the licence daemon.
-This request will be granted or denied based on available licences, current usage and the mode that the licence daemon is running in.
+When a Geneos process requires a licence for a particular type of functionality, it sends a licence request to the licence daemon.
+This request is granted or denied based on available licences, current usage, and the mode that the licence daemon is running in.

 Request can revoked or accepted at any time; For example, licence request that is at first granted can be later denied when the licence file expires.